-Drop shipping for Magento, however, can be a confusing and tricky process.
-In this post we’ll discuss the pros and cons of drop shipping, then we’ll give you examples of some drop ship solutions that you can use for your Magento webstore.
+Dropshipping for Magento, however, can be a confusing and tricky process.
+In this post we’ll discuss the pros and cons of drop shipping, then we’ll give you some drop ship solutions that you can use for your Magento store.

 - You sell an item on your Magento storefront.

-- You email the order and shipping information to usually a supplier, wholesaler, or a manufacturer (whom you have an established relationship with) that has inventory on-hand
+- After receiving an order from the customer, you forward the information to a supplier, wholesaler, or a manufacturer (with whom you have an established relationship) that has inventory on-hand

-- Your vendor (supplier) then picks, packs, and ships the order to your
+- Your vendor (supplier) then picks, packs, and ships the order to the customer under your name.

 The best part is that the vendor is invisible to your customer.
 Your customer will receive their item as if it was shipped directly from you.